PropersonCyber/VeriVoting/README.md

 # VeriVoting
-This repository is an emulation test for smart contract side, along with candidate and voter side in VeriVoting.
+This repository is an simulation test for smart contract side, along with candidate and voter side in VeriVoting.

 The development tools we empolyed are:
 1. Online [**Remix**](https://remix.ethereum.org/) IDE environment is for the contract side, to verify voting transactions and decryption-key transactions;